Avenida de Miranda 1

 Check Omio for the best deals on flights, buses and trains.
 If you choose to fly either Bilbao or Biarritz are the best airports.
 From Bilbao and Biarritz airport there are regular buses to San Sebastian, you can then reach Haro from San Sebastian-Donostia by bus or train.

-- Three nights deluxe camping accommodation pre-erected, twin share tent with mattress & sleeping bag
+- Four nights deluxe camping accommodation pre-erected, twin share tent with mattress & sleeping bag

 - Local cheese and wine welcome party